 While machines and humans have worked together for centuries, the demand for precision and speed is making automation more important than ever—especially where manufacturing is concerned.

 Technologies like CNC machining and 3D printing have helped fuel this need for accuracy in manufacturing.
-They also represent a clear trend towards increasing human-machine integration.
+They also represent a clear trend toward increasing human-machine integration (a market projected to hit $10.7 billion dollars by 2032).
 While humans design and execute plans, easily programmable automated tools—such as Acieta’s FastLOAD CR2000 collaborative machine loading cell—can complement their critical thinking skills with unrivaled precision and reliability.

-Moreover, thanks to sophisticated machine vision and AI, autonomous mobile robots (AMRs) are becoming so independent that a handful of employees can even direct small fleets of them.
+Moreover, thanks to sophisticated machine vision and AI, autonomous mobile robots (AMRs) are becoming so independent that a handful of employees can direct small fleets of them.
+They’re increasingly capable of handling complex, heavy-duty tasks.

 HIGH TURNOVER JOBS

 In warehousing, retail and other industries with higher turnover rates, automation can help improve work conditions and overall enjoyment.
-By taking on the more dirty, hazardous, or monotonous tasks, automation allows humans to focus on more rewarding roles that can lead to employee growth and higher incomes.
+By taking on the more dull, dirty and dangerous tasks, automation allows humans to focus on more rewarding roles that can lead to employee growth and pay raises.

+Remember, your workforce and automation aren’t competing with one another when it comes to positions.
+Evaluate how the two can work together to optimize productivity and morale.
 For example, swarm robots are changing the construction industry with their ability to adapt to a myriad of tasks.
-They can handle boring, repetitive jobs like bricklaying to dangerous ones like high-rise and demolition work, giving workers some much-needed rest.
+These robots can handle repetitive jobs like bricklaying to dangerous ones like high-rise and demolition work—giving workers some much-needed rest.

-Better yet, the fact that robotic automation is available to do the heavy lifting means that many workers can finally have an opportunity of rising up the ranks while drones take care of the daily grind.
+Better yet, the fact that robotic automation is available to do the heavy lifting means that many workers can finally have an opportunity to rise in the ranks while drones take care of the daily grind.
+When employees no longer have to worry about the possibility of forklift accidents, they can focus on acquiring new skills and finding more fulfillment in their work.

 SMARTER WORKFORCE MANAGEMENT

-Strengthening a workforce isn’t simply an issue of installing more automation solutions though.
-In fact, one of automation’s most successful applications involves using AI to power smart workforce management decisions.
+Strengthening a workforce isn’t simply an issue of installing more automation solutions, though.
+One of automation’s most successful applications involves using AI to power smart workforce management decisions.

 AUTOMATING IS EASIER THAN IT SEEMS

 While not a cure-all, automation offers tried-and-true (and rigorously tested) tools that can optimize many processes.
-But it’s not something a business can implement overnight.
-That’s why the best way of approaching automation is by including your workers in the decision-making process.
+But it’s not always something a business can implement overnight—and you need buy-in from your workers to leverage these solutions effectively.
+That’s why the best way of approaching automation is to include your workers in the decision-making process.

-Source their opinions, discuss where pain points are in current processes and see where there is room for improvements.
 This can give you a better picture of how to optimize and set your company up for more sustainable growth.
+The result: a smooth transition to a more automated environment—with a stronger workforce that’s happy to be there.

 Ready to take the next step in strengthening your workforce?
-Come see all the ways automation can help—from robotics, machine vision, motion control, AI and more—at the Automate show in Detroit, Michigan, May 22–25, 2023.
+See all the ways automation can help—from robotics to machine vision, to motion control and AI—at the Automate Show in Chicago, IL, May 6–9, 2024.

 « View All Blogs